giantswarm/docs/src/content/changes/workload-cluster-releases-kvm/releases/kvm-v11.3.1.md

 date: '2020-05-04T12:00:00+00:00'
 description: Release notes for KVM workload cluster release v11.3.1, published on 04 May 2020, 12:00
-title: workload cluster release v11.3.1 for KVM
+title: Workload cluster release v11.3.1 for KVM
 ---

 This release fixes a problem that prevented clusters with OIDC user and group prefix settings to work as expected in `11.3.0`.